Previous names

 History

-She was stationed at Whitehills from March 1952 to December 59, where she became a reserve until 1961 where she was stationed in Girvan until 1968.
-She was them moved to Arklow until 1973 and finally sold out of service in 1982.
+ST ANDREW was stationed at Whitehills, Aberdeenshire, from March 1952 to December 1959, where she became a reserve until 1961 where she was stationed in Girvan on the Firth of Clyde until 1968.
+She was then moved to Arklow, County Wicklow, Ireland, until 1973 and finally sold out of service in 1982.
+In total during her service she was launched 81 times and 21 lives.

 Key dates